Simulation and Code Generation

 Use reference examples to calibrate offsets for Hall sensors and quadrature encoders.
 Then use sensor decoder blocks to process signals from Hall sensors, quadrature encoders, and resolvers to compute rotor position and speed.

 Implement sensorless field-oriented control using Sliding Mode Observer and Flux Observer blocks.
-Use these blocks to compute the rotor electrical position and mechanical speed of a PMSM from measured voltages and currents.
+Use these blocks to compute the rotor electrical position and mechanical speed of PMSMs and induction motors from measured voltages and currents.
 Estimate magnetic flux and mechanical torque.
 Adjust observer parameters and verify observer operation in simulation before generating embedded code.